nelsonjchen/juicebox-vagrant-dev/README.md

-docker-vagrant-ubuntu
+juicebox-docker-dev-tool
 =====================

-This is just a simple Docker container with a `vagrant` user.
-I guess it could be used for testing small provisioning scripts here and there.
+This is a simple docker container used for testing provisioner scripts for Juicebox.

-I don't know how the original author used this.